joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    g.
 Have a secure login screen.

-     i.
+   ------i.
 Ask the user to either input the key via their keyboard (no Bluetooth for that session), or connect via the app.

-     ii.
+   ------ii.
 Tell the user if the key is invalid or not, and smoothly transition into the main program.

-     iii.
+   ------iii.
 Validate all input.

    ***All tested to be working.***

    h.
 Look relatively good without being bloated.